tannerpace/reolink-api/USAGE.md

 await client.snapshotToFile("snapshot.jpg", 1);         // saves JPEG to disk
 ```

 Behind the scenes the snapshot module reuses the client's credentials, mode, token, and fetch implementation to issue a GET request that returns the raw JPEG binary.
-The helpers validate the JPEG header to guard against API errors that return HTML or JSON payloads.【F:src/reolink.ts†L340-L388】【F:src/snapshot.ts†L1-L87】
+The helpers validate the JPEG header to guard against API errors that return HTML or JSON payloads.

 ## Playback Control